Why is remarketing key in dealerships' used vehicle stock?

 3.1 Cross-sell: what it is and how to use it

-Comprehensive insurance for a premium VO
+Fully comprehensive insurance for a premium used vehicle

 Warranty extension

-Maintenance packages or accessories (mats, sensors, etc.)
+Maintenance or accessory packs (mats, sensors, etc.)

 3.2 Up-sell: what it is and how to apply it